n15g/spring-boot-gae/README.md

-# Spring Data Objectify
+# Spring Data GCP

-## Prerequisites
+Support for Google Cloud Platform's Datastore via Objectify and the full-text search service running in an AppEngine standard environment.

-Before you can run this app up you'll need to check you have the following tools:
+## Requirements

 * Java 8+
 * Gradle 4+ (if you don't want to use the wrapper)
-* Appengine Standard Java 8
+* Appengine Standard Java 8+

 This library has been designed to work with the new Java8 Appengine Standard Environment.
 It will not work when deployed to the Java 7 standard environment.